Facebook Videos Not Playing or Loading Properly

 So before we dive into fixes, let’s talk about why this happens.
 Because understanding the “why” makes the “how to fix it” way easier.

 And the really messed up part?
 This setting sometimes changes on its own after app updates.
-I’ve had it happen twice where an update reset my autoplay to “Never” without telling me, and suddenly no videos would load.
+I’ve had it happen TWICE where an update reset my autoplay to “Never” without telling me.

 Plot Twist: It Might Actually BE Facebook’s Fault